LammersInsects/dbqcp/README.md

 ### Language

-The entire set of functions is written in R, my native programming language.
+The entire set of functions is written in `R`, my native programming language.
 Your system requires:

 - [R](https://www.r-project.org/) v4.0.3 or higher
 - [RStudio](https://www.rstudio.com) installed (preferably, although not essential)

 I have not tested in which range of R versions the scripts work.
-Since most use only base R, it should work out-of-the-box on yours.
+Since most use only `base` R, it should work out-of-the-box on yours.
 As a rule, strive to always work in the latest full release.
 Please open an issue if your combination of OS and R doesn't work while you think it should.

 Perhaps you prefer python?
 I think it is possible to make everything work in python using [Rpy2](https://rpy2.github.io/doc/latest/html/)
 If anyone feels like writing code to use an API for python or any other language: you're most welcome to contribute!